Telum Media Group PTE Ltd (“Telum”, "we", "us" or “our”) is committed to protecting and respecting your privacy.

 The Telum Media Database

+The relationship between public relations professionals and journalists is well known and long established.
 Telum prides itself on the extent and accuracy of its database of media contacts (which includes journalists, bloggers and other media contacts).
 We refer to this database as the “Telum Media Database”.
+The Telum Media Database facilitates more effective communications between public relations professionals and journalists.
+We collect and store the personal data for both parties and allow public relations professionals access to journalist contact details to allow them to perform the legitimate business of contacting and interacting with them.

 In addition to the kinds of personal data mentioned above in this Notice, we may also collect/obtain the following kinds of personal data of individuals who work in the journalism, media and/or PR industry: